 It’s always best to talk things through with an experienced debt adviser before you decide to take out an IVA.

-This is because the debt solution that is best for you depends on your personal circumstances and might not be this one.
+This is because the debt solution is best for you depends on your personal circumstances and might not be this one.

-Debt advisers can help you make the right decisions so that most of your money will go to paying off your debts.
+Debt advisers can help you make the right decisions so most of your money will go to paying off your debts.